bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 #### BC Geographic Warehouse

-+ Geographic Data resource type is used if they are spatially enabled or not.
++ A resource type associated to a record, this category is used for data that may, or may not, contains geospatial information along with other data.
++ Additional geospatial metadata elements are available to be populated, e.g., spatial reference system.
+This category must be used for all BCGW resources.
 + This is to enable the Data Distribution Service to be configured for these resources.

 + The **Manage BCGW Resources** button has not be enabled in the new catalogue.
 This is an enhancement for a future release.